stackabletech/demos/.github/ISSUE_TEMPLATE/pre-release-upgrade-testing.md

 This is testing:

-1. The demos documented in nightly (with the updated product versions) still work.
+1. That upgrades from the _stable_ release to the _nightly_ release of the operators and products do not negatively impact the products.
-2. That the operators can be upgraded from the current release to the nightly release and do not negatively impact the products.
+2. That _nightly_ demos work as documented from scratch.

 > [!NOTE]
 > Record any issues or anomalies during the process in a comment on this issue.